haoshao-nku/medical_seg/mmsegmentation/local_config/Polyper-AAAI2024/readme.md

 - python tools/train.py /medical_seg/mmsegmentation/local_config/Polyper-AAAI2024/main/polyper_polypseg_224*224_80k.py

+> During training, verification is performed every 8,000 iterations, and the checkpoint file is saved at the same time.
+The batch size and validation set evaluation indicators can be changed in **/medical_seg/mmsegmentation/local_config/Polyper-AAAI2024/main/polyper_polypseg_224*224_80k.py**.

 ### Testing

 The log files and checkpoint files of the training process are saved in /medical_seg/mmsegmentation/work_dirs/polyper_polypseg_224*224_80k/.
 The command to test the model is as follows: